colekettler/generator-flask-api/README.md

 * `--help` View documentation from the comfort of your terminal.
 * `--skip-install` Skips installing dependencies via `pip` and creating requirements file.

+## Notes

+### Python Support

+The boilerplate is pretty simple, and all of the default dependencies support Python 2 and 3.
+It should Just Work™.

+### Reverting Versions

+If you mess up and accidentally bump a version, don't worry, it's easy to fix:

+* Delete the files that the `flask-api:version` subgenerator created.
+* Open up `.yo-rc.json` at your project's root directory.
+* Revert the value of `"currentVersion"` to the previous version and save.
+Be sure to keep the `v`!

+Everything will be back to normal, no problem.

 ## Contributing